Skip to main content

 To make sure you don’t lose sight of performance, schedule periodic project health checks before your effort gets underway.
 As part of your health check, you’ll:

-• Review actual hours/costs against estimated hours/costs (you can do this in Excel or the resource management software of your choice)
+• Review actual hours/costs against estimated hours/costs (you can do this in Excel or the free resource management tool of your choice)

 • If you’re noticing staff overallocation and don’t see a way to course correct, inform your clients of resource utilization status so this doesn’t come as a surprise later on.
 Also, share your ideas about how to reduce spend to get back on track.